| | Are you thinking of starting up a

 becomes more important when discussing life sciences

-- You should feel pretty safe once patents are
+and material sciences companies.
+You should feel pretty safe once patents are

 filed to discuss your magic sauce under an NDA--not